Community Partner Awards

 The New Community Partner of the Year award is given to a community partner agency that has begun a relationship with Stetson University for the first time during the academic year.

-This community partner has also successfully co-created and is now the official manager over the Volusia Resource Directory, a directory that provides local community organizations a comprehensive list of all nonprofit/ service-oriented agencies here in Volusia County, helping eliminate knowledge and access barriers for all in need of services.
+This community partner has also successfully co-created and is now the office manager of the Volusia Resource Directory, a directory that provides local community organizations with a comprehensive list of all nonprofit/ service-oriented agencies here in Volusia County, helping eliminate knowledge and access barriers for all in need of services.
 This directory has almost one hundred copies in circulation and is still continuously requested by those living and working in our community.

 Finally, this community partner has raised over 3,000 dollars in funding through donations, fundraisers, and grants to provide undergarments for those currently unhoused, school supplies for local elementary and middle schools, established and awarded trade school scholarships, and supported local artists through many different awareness initiatives.
 This organization truly embodies the saying small but mighty, and their impact in this community will live on forever.